 It’s fascinating to see what you can do with modern email marketing software.
 The amount of data you can collect and use for marketing purposes is astounding.
 However, it’s important to use the data wisely.
 When you compare the possibilities of automation with the status quo, here’s our conclusion:

 Send fewer messages!
-But make these messages better, more relevant, and more accurate for each specific customer.
+But make these messages more targeted – that is, more relevant to each specific customer.
 The results will speak for themselves.

 We’re happy to report that more and more DIY tools are moving into automation territory.
 Among the tools we tested, ActiveCampaign is certainly the most powerful newsletter service for automations.
 But other providers such as GetResponse and Brevo are catching up.